RE5 Course Pietermaritzburg

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are vital as they specify the material of the exams, because they seek to explain what the examination questions will be testing.
-All examination questions are based on the content as set out and in addition the Preparation Guides draw up precisely where you can find the appropriate information in the legislation.
+The Preparation Guides are indispensable as they stipulate the material of the examinations, in that they seek to describe what the examination questions will be testing.
+All examination questions are based upon the content as set out and in addition the Preparation Guides map out precisely where you can find the appropriate details in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as discussed.
+Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as described.
 The questions must be connected to these knowledge criteria otherwise it may not be included in the examination as an examination question.

-One can not anticipate to be evaluated on legislation without having actually checked out the legislation.
-By checking out the legislation you will get utilized to the definitions, terms and the manner in which the legislation is prepared.
-Reading the legislation will assist you to interpret the questions correctly.
+It is crucial to check out the real legislation.
+One can not anticipate to be tested on legislation without having checked out the legislation.
+By checking out the legislation you will get utilized to the definitions, terms and the way in which the legislation is prepared.
+Please be recommended that the exact same terms and approach is utilized in the examination questions.
+The questions need to be technically proper in that the proper legal terms should be used at all times.
+Reading the legislation will help you to interpret the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.